 Miriam's Cup follows the second cup of wine, before washing

+the hands.
 Raise the empty goblet and say:

 Miriam's cup is filled with water, rather than wine.
 I invite women of all generations at our Seder table to fill Miriam's cup with water from their own glasses.

 Miriam's cup around the table(s).